2021 Troy Trojans football team

 The 2021 Troy Trojans football team represented Troy University in the 2021 NCAA Division I FBS football season.
 The Trojans played their home games at Veterans Memorial Stadium in Troy, Alabama, and competed in the East Division of the Sun Belt Conference.

 Prior to the season, Luke Meadows took over as the team's offensive coordinator after the departure of Ryan Pugh.

-Previous season

-The Trojans finished the 2020 season with a 5–6 record (3–4 in conference), good enough for last in the Sun Belt East Division.
-The Trojans were not invited to any postseason competition.